01 - Discovery

 What disclosure/discovery is required in litigation?

 The obligation to produce documents arises if such documents are related to a proceeding and are requested by a court.
-In order for a court to order the disclosure of documents by a party to proceedings (and/or a third party), the following conditions must be satisfied:
+For a court to order the disclosure of documents and/or information by a litigating party to civil and commercial proceedings (and/or a third party), the following conditions must be met: